What Business Insurance Do I Need?

 Let's take a look at each individually to help shed some light on the types of insurance that your business may need.

-Flexible working hours, no daily commute and less stress are just some of the reasons that running your business from your home could be a good idea.
+Flexible working hours, no daily commute, and less stress are just some of the reasons that running your business from home could be a good idea.

-But whatever the reason is behind running your business from home, you need to make sure that you have the right insurance in place to cover your business activities at your home address.
+But whatever your reason is for running your business from home, you need to make sure that you have the right insurance in place to cover your business.

 This means making sure that your business has adequate cover for:

-Home business insurance insures business activities that take place at your home address (provided that you’re allowed to do so under the terms of your rent agreement or mortgage).
-So if a customer or client trips and injures themselves while visiting you at your home, you’ll be covered.
+Home business insurance covers business activities that take place at your home address (provided that you're allowed to do so under the terms of your rent agreement or mortgage).
+So, if a customer or client trips and injures themselves while visiting you at your home, you'll be covered.

-While the actual task of working from home isn’t necessarily one of them, the introduction of stock, office equipment and potential injury to any visitors while at your home office will all put you at risk of your policy becoming invalid.
-So be sure to take out specialist home business insurance before you begin trading.
+While the actual task of working from home isn't necessarily one of them, the introduction of stock, office equipment and potential injury to any visitors while at your home office will all put you at risk of your policy becoming invalid.
+So be sure to check your home insurance to see if it covers you for your business, and if not, take out specialist home business insurance before you begin trading.

 Working away from home?